dervalp/ioc/README.md

 Trying to bring IOC in node.js (and later to browser).

-This IOC works on an applications level and act as a container for all your object being injected during the application life time.
+This IOC works on an applications level and act as a container for all your depedencies.

-###Registring an Object
+###How it works

-In order to re-use it later automatically, the IOC needs you to define how an Object will be instanciated.
+In order to use the IOC, the class needs to be registed and created by the IOC.

+####Registring
 ```
   var objectDefinition = function ( name ) {
     this.name = name;